thomas-alectio/AlectioSDK/examples/image_classification/mnist/README.md

-# Image Classification on CIFAR-10
+# Image Classification on MNIST

 This example shows you how to build `train`, `test` and `infer` processes for image classification problems.
 In particular, it will show you the format